 As you identify and choose a WFO platform, it’s helpful to understand the full extent of how workforce optimization strategies can benefit your business both today and in the future.
 Here are six ways the right platform could help.

 - Correct staffing/understaffing

-One of the things that WFO will do for nearly any business almost immediately is to help correct their staffing needs.
-Your staffing (understaffed or overstaffed) issues will directly impact the other problems you’re facing in the contact center.
+One of the things that WFO will do for nearly any business almost immediately is to help correct its staffing needs.
+Your staffing (understaffed or overstaffed) issues will directly impact the other problems you face in the contact center.

 - Real-time monitoring of agent activity and productivity